dnsviz/dnsviz/README.md

 * M2Crypto (0.37.0 or later) - https://gitlab.com/m2crypto/m2crypto

-Note that the software versions listed above are known to work with the current version of DNSViz.
-Other versions might also work, but with some caveats.
-For example, M2Crypto 0.28.0 and later should work, but versions earlier than 0.37.0 lack support for DNSSEC algorithms 15 (Ed25519) and 16 (Ed448).
+Note that earlier versions of the softwarre listed above might also work with DNSViz, but with some caveats.
+For example, M2Crypto 0.28.0 and later will work, but versions earlier than 0.37.0 lack support for DNSSEC algorithms 15 (Ed25519) and 16 (Ed448).

 ### Optional Software